-Rudy Sturk, Associate Director, Marketing & Communication Strategy
+Rudy Sturk, Director, Marketing & Communication

 Connecticut Green Bank